Astra, Pfizer deal could face Chinese antitrust hurdle

-LONDON Pfizer's (PFE.N) plan to buy AstraZeneca (AZN.L) for around $100 billion (59.19 billion pounds) could face antitrust hurdles in China, where the two companies rank No. 1 and No. 2 among multinational suppliers in the prescription drug market.
+LONDON Pfizer's (PFE.N) plan to buy AstraZeneca (AZN.L) for around $100 billion could face antitrust hurdles in China, where the two companies rank No. 1 and No. 2 among multinational suppliers in the prescription drug market.

 The need for merger clearance from Beijing would come on top of antitrust approval in the United States and Europe and could potentially delay proceedings, according to people familiar with the situation.